MUWEZESHE MAMA CHARITY PROJECT

 BIC: POFICHBEXXX

-I have been a part of bringing up new project enitiative of "green again" which aim at planting local trees at destroyed areas and giving awareness to the community about climate change.
+I have been a part of bringing up new project initiative of "green again" which aim at planting local trees on destroyed areas and giving awareness to the community about climate change.

 I work jointly with MAWA as project advisor.
 Mawa dedicates to epower enterpreneurship skills to the university students.